smford/hs100/README.md

 ## Configuration

-Create a configuration file like the below.
-It comprises of a human readable name and the IP address of the device.
-You will use the human readable name when issuing commands from the tool.
+Create a configuration file called `config.yaml` an example is available below:
 ```
 ---
 devices: